mgtranslations/mgtranslations.github.io/10min/en/Growing_Raspberries.md

 - **Growing Berries on the Oregon Coast: Raspberries and Blackberries** (EM 9180) – Content also relevant for the Willamette Valley.
 - Learn how to prune raspberries from an online module at [https://workspace.oregonstate.edu/course/pruning-raspberries?hsLang=en](https://workspace.oregonstate.edu/course/pruning-raspberries?hsLang=en).

-#### Master Gardener™ Advice
 - **Call Home Horticulture Helpline:**
   - 503-655-8631 (Clackamas County)
   - 503-821-1150 (Washington County)
   - 503-445-4608 (Multnomah County)
 - For other 10-Minute University™ handouts and class schedules, visit [www.cmastergardeners.org](https://www.cmastergardeners.org)

----

-##### Oregon State University Extension Service prohibits discrimination in all its programs, services, activities, and materials on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/parental status, income derived from a public assistance program, political beliefs, genetic information, veteran’s status, reprisal, or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)